AmanTank187/blogger/README.md

 - Using the rails console to test my own theories and interact with objects and the DB directly.

+- Learning how to write model specs.

+- Getting more comfortable with feature tests using capybara.

 ## Problems faced:

 - Deploying to heroku was an issue for me.
 My ruby version in the gemfile did not work with heroku 20 so i had to change the version to 2.6.6 and then the bunlder needed updating.
 Once this was done, i used a ENV variable in the database.yml file for production and ran 'heroku run rails db:migrate" and the app was finally deployed to heroku.